sathomas/sathomas.me/content/blog/statamodels/statamodels.md

 set seed 123456789  // consistent random number generation
 ```

-For all of the analysis we’ll reuse a commonly cited [example](https://chjackson.github.io/openbugsdoc/Examples/Dugongs.html) from the now-retired OpenBUGS software.
+For this analysis I’ll reuse a commonly cited [example](https://chjackson.github.io/openbugsdoc/Examples/Dugongs.html) from the now-retired OpenBUGS software.
 The data are length and age measurements for 27 captured dugongs (sea cows)<label for="sn-2" class="sidenote-toggle sidenote-number"></label>
 <input type="checkbox" id="sn-2" class="sidenote-toggle" />
 <span class="sidenote">Ratkowsky, David A.. _Nonlinear Regression Modeling: A Unified Practical Approach._ Switzerland, M. Dekker, 1983.</span>.
 Carlin and Gelfand (1991)<label for="sn-3" class="sidenote-toggle sidenote-number"></label><input type="checkbox" id="sn-3" class="sidenote-toggle" /><span class="sidenote">Carlin, B. P., and A. E. Gelfand.
 “An iterative Monte Carlo method for nonconjugate Bayesian analysis.” _Statistics and Computing,_ vol. 1, no. 2, Dec.
 1991, pp. 119–28.
 Scopus, doi:10.1007/BF01889986.</span> model the data from this example using a simple nonlinear growth curve that increases rapidly at early ages and tends to an asymptote as the age increases.
 In simple form, $y = \alpha - \beta \cdot \lambda^x$, where $y$ starts at $\alpha - \beta$ when $x = 0$ and, provided $\lambda < 1$, asymptotically approaches $\alpha$.
 Equation 1 describes the model more formally; in particular we assume that any errors in the data are normally distributed with zero mean and an unknown standard deviation.
 $$